Kristyn-Mimura/Kristyn-Mimura.github.io/projects/project-3.md

 labels:
   - Awana
   - Volunteer
-summary: Throught my high school years I was a student leader at my church's Awana program and was tasked with leading a part of it.
+summary: Throughout my high school years I was a student leader at my church's Awana program and was tasked with leading a part of it.
 ---

 ## What Awana Is and What I Did